Try to count how many websites you visited yesterday. Or even today "“ just this morning.

 It's probably the same for your members.

 Even if they're referred to you, people likely receive their first significant contact with your association through its website, which is also how they judge you.
-According to researchers at Stanford, 75% of consumers will make judgements about your association's credibility based on your website.
+According to researchers at Stanford, 75% of consumers will make judgments about your association's credibility based on your website.

 It is also the first place people go to stay engaged after they become members.